akorchyn/FDF/README.md

 # FDF # 42 # Unit Factory
 This project is about creating a simplified graphic “wireframe” (“fils de fer” in french, hence the name of the project) representation of a relief landscape linking various points (x, y, z) via segments.
 The coordinates of this landscape are stored in a file passed as a parameter to your program.
-If you want more details - check [pdf](fdf.en.pdf).
+If you want more details - check the [pdf](fdf.en.pdf).

 # Running
 For correct work program & project need install [MLX library](https://github.com/abouvier/minilibx).